 error: can't install "notes": snap "ubuntu-core" has changes in progress.

-Ideally when you do the same when installing via apt install command, apt will take care when you run it for the second time.
-There is a bug (Bug#1592074) open as of writing this article for the expectation of rolling back the changes while aborting a snap installation.
+Ideally, when you do the same when installing via the apt install command, apt will take care when you run it for the second time.

 To solve this error, follow these steps:

-- Run below command to find out the ID of the error installation.
+- Run the below command to find out the ID of the error installation.

 sudo snap abort 7

-- This will abort the pending change that still has pending task.
-Now you can continue installing the same package or different package.
+- This will abort the pending change that still has a pending task.
+Now you can continue installing the same package or a different package.